 - Term length or date of expiration

 To avoid burdening your beneficiaries with hunting down your policy, make sure they know where and how to access it.
 Print it out, put it in a safe place and give your beneficiaries a copy, or save a digital copy in a secure folder along with the logins needed to access it.
 Share with your beneficiaries the policy’s location and access information, and provide them with the insurer’s contact information.
-This is all done to obtain the death benefit as fast as possible, when potentially, they need it most.
+This is all done to obtain the death benefit as fast as possible.

 Keeping Your Policy Up to Date